JASADAMAN/Pesonal_project_Data_Science/README.md

-**Data Science Project**
+##Data Science Project

-This part is Show my Personal Project about predict results by Data Scients knowledge.
+This part show my Personal Project about predict results by Data Science knowledge.
-Usually resource of this project be from online Data Set like UCI Machine Learning Repository or Kaggle This repositories is the sample code model Machine Learning and All content is self-contained.
+Usually the resource of this project from **Online Data Set** like **UCI Machine Learning Repository** or **Kaggle**
+This repositories is the sample code model Machine Learning and **All content is self-contained.**